What are the best jobs for introverts? When you’re deciding which

 Since I started writing everything down and making more ‘to do’ lists, I have noticed that I have become more organised and it has enabled me to prioritise tasks more effectively – I haven’t missed a deadline since!"

 There is nothing worse than coming across as arrogant in an interview, so don't lie or exaggerate your strengths and abilities.
 On the other hand, it is also important not to be too humble and modest, you need to get the balance right as you are still trying to sell yourself at the end of the day!

-Be careful not to focus too much on the weaknesses.
+When asked "what are your weaknesses" be careful not to focus too much on these negative personality traits.
 You need to avoid being too critical of yourself or describing a weakness that sets off a red flag to the interviewer!
 As a general tip, try to stay positive even when answering a more negative question.